 While you are not entitled to a free credit score by the government, Lexington Law offers a free credit score as well as a free credit consultation.
 You can reach them at 1 (800) 220-0084.
 Otherwise, you can pay to get access to your FICO score or check to see if your credit card company or bank offers free access.

 Because TransUnion, Equifax, and Experian may not have the same information reported, it’s essential to order all three credit reports to get a full picture of where you stand.
 Some creditors may only report to one or two credit bureaus instead of all three.

-Later on, as you keep your credit profile clean going forward, you may want to stagger your free requests in order to keep a current picture of where you stand throughout the year.
+Later on, as you keep your credit report clean going forward, you may want to stagger your free requests in order to keep a current picture of where you stand throughout the year.

 If there are any errors in the way these negative items are reported, such as the dates, the amounts, or other discrepancies, you can dispute these items both legally and ethically.

-Likewise, prioritize finding errors in collection accounts and charge-offs as these generally impact your credit scores more severely than a single late payment.
+Likewise, prioritize finding errors in credit card collection accounts and charge-offs as severely delinquent payment history generally impacts your credit scores more than a single late payment.
 If you’re unsure of where to start or feel overwhelmed by too many decisions, talk to a credit repair company.

 Like we mentioned before, you typically get a free consultation where you can actually talk about your specific situation.
 Some companies offer you advice on how to tackle disputes, while others let you take the lead on choosing which items you’d like them to target.